Generalized Group Selection Strategies for Self-sustainable RIS-aided Communication

-\item Considering the aspect of spatial correlation at the RIS, various group selection strategies are proposed.
+\item By considering the aspect of spatial correlation at the RIS, various group selection strategies are proposed.
 Specifically, the proposed strategies depend on the end-to-end signal-to-noise ratio (SNR) and the energy harvested at the groups.
 By employing tools from high order statistics, we propose generalized group selection strategies and also, characterize the outage (both information and energy) probability for each of these schemes.
 In particular, a complete analytical framework for the performance of the $k$-th best group selection at the RIS is presented.
 Finally, by using tools from the EVT, we investigate the asymptotic performance of the system, where the number of groups is significantly large.

 \item Extensive Monte Carlo simulations validate the proposed analytical framework.
-We observe that the strategic group selection strategy outperforms its random selection-based counterpart.
+We observe that the intelligent group selection strategy outperforms its random selection-based counterpart.
 Moreover, we compare our method with an existing framework \cite{channelestimation} that groups the RISs without considering spatial correlation, and demonstrate how spatial correlation at the RIS affects the outage performance of the proposed strategies in terms of inter-patch spacing.
 Furthermore, the impact of the value of $k$ in the proposed generalized $k$-th best group selection strategy can also be seen.
-Finally, the results also depict the effect of having a large number of groups available for grouping on the system outage performance.
+The results also depict the effect of having a large number of groups available on the system outage performance.
+Finally, we also illustrate the importance of the grouping configuration on the system performance.